 Section 23.3 Vacation Conversion.
-A member with at least seven (7) years of completed service for vacation purposes may, at his or her option, cash in up to forty (40) hours of vacation leave, provided that such hours are cashed in eight (8) hour blocks and further provided that such an option is exercised by December 31, of the calendar year in which the vacation is accrued.
+A member with at least seven (7) years of completed service for vacation purposes may, at his or her option, cash in up to forty (40) hours of vacation leave, provided that such hours are cashed in eight (8) hour blocks and further provided that such an option is exercised within twelve (12) months of the date on which the vacation is accrued.